snipshotdev/snipshotdev/README.md

 ## Contacts 📨 <a id="contacts"></a>

-If you want to get in touch, we will be glad to receive your e-mail: [info@snipshot.dev](mailto:info@snipshot.dev) 😉.
+If you want to get in touch, we will be glad to receive your e-mail 😉: [info@snipshot.dev](mailto:info@snipshot.dev).